cosent/cosent.nl/content/en/_index.md

 ---
 title: Cosent
-description: Deep Expertise in Quaive & Plone
+description: Cosent realizes high-quality full-stack solutions in Quaive and Plone.
+We have decades of experience with DevOps and the Zope Component Architecture.
 showHeader: false
 ---